Monetize your tracking page with rewards

 Will this harm our brand or customer trust?

-No - when implemented correctly, rewards based monetisation is already used by many brand conscious organisations, including Uber, DoorDash, Marriott, Target, American Express, Disney, British Airways, BBC.
+Rewards-based monetization is already used by many brand conscious organisations, including Uber, DoorDash, Marriott, Target, American Express, Disney, British Airways, BBC.

 In addition, we’ve run controlled surveys comparing customer Net Promoter Score (NPS) on tracking pages with and without rewards.
 We found no statistically significant change in NPS.